 - 183 days rule covers work permits and social security

-Some migrant employees believe that 183 days rule includes working visas and social security too.
+Some migrant employees believe that the 183-day rule includes working visas and social security too.
 However, this is not the case.
-As far as the immigration law is considered, normally the legislation of the host country will overrule any tax treaties.
+As far as immigration law is considered, normally the legislation of the host country will overrule any tax treaties.
 The same works for social security contributions.

 - 183 days rule applies only for working days

-- There is more to 183-days rule than just counting days
+- There is more to the 183-day rule than just counting days

 A lot of migrant workers don’t know that there are two additional conditions to be met.
 The first one states that your salary should be paid by or on behalf of an employer in the work country.
 As far as the second condition is concerned, if you have an employment contract with a legal entity in your home country (Country A) but work for a branch office of this entity in Country B, you may become taxable in Country B.